-TO:

-Audit Committee Members
+TO: Audit Committee Members

-FROM:

-Oscar J. Garcia, CPA Auditor-Controller/Treasurer-Tax Collector
+FROM: Oscar J. Garcia, CPA - Auditor-Controller/Treasurer-Tax Collector

-SUBJECT:

-Fraud Hotline Quarterly Activity Report for the Quarter Ended March 31, 2021
+SUBJECT: Fraud Hotline Quarterly Activity Report for Quarter Ended December 31, 2021

 In accordance with the provisions of California Government Code Section 53087.6, the County of Fresno Fraud Hotline serves as a means to discover, investigate, and remediate acts of fraud, waste, or abuse involving County employees, as defined by the statute.